-With the establishment of the Academic Strategic Plan, the university was in a position to pursue a campus land use initiative that provides a framework for ensuring that the future growth and development of the built environment aligns with the academic mission.
+With the establishment of the Academic Strategic Plan, the university was in a position to pursue a campus land use initiative, or campus master plan, that provides a framework for ensuring that the future growth and development of the built environment aligns with the academic mission.
 In addition, the city of Nashville has seen unprecedented growth in recent years.
 Since 2010, the region has had the eighth-highest growth rate in the United States with over 82 people moving to the area each day.
 The university aims to maintain its ties with the surrounding Nashville community and to avoid becoming insular to the change occurring around the university campus.
 Similar to the academic strategic planning process, FutureVU has been an open and inclusive process involving over a thousand community members (faculty, staff, students, alumni, trustees, and Nashville community members).
 Broad consensus and support of the overarching guiding principles has been a cornerstone of FutureVU efforts.

 A Framework for the Future

 FutureVU provides a framework for the development of campus for the next 20 to 30 years, while considering core themes such as diversity and inclusion, environmental sustainability, connectivity and community enhancement, increased development and traffic around campus, and preservation of the historic park-like setting.
 FutureVU is guided by those values that directly relate to Vanderbilt’s core mission of teaching, research and discovery.
-Through FutureVU, the university will ensure the fundamental principles its community cherishes as an institution are manifest in the campus’ physical surroundings.
+Through FutureVU, the university will ensure the fundamental principles the VU community cherishes as an institution are manifest in the campus’ physical surroundings.

 This website details the importance of FutureVU and spotlights the land use development process as well as the plan itself, while also providing a hub for information on key themes and projects underway.

 To learn more about campus planning history, please visit the history page.

 An overview of the FutureVU plan will be shared on the plan page later this year.